bmc/brizzled/id/119/index.md

 much to say that wouldn't sound stupid, so I just bought a signed copy of K&R from him.

-We have lost both a brilliant innovator.
+We have lost both a brilliant innovator and an amazing programmer.

 Rest in peace, Dr. Ritchie.